CCAM Sponsored Courses

 About

-The Center for Collaborative Arts and Media (CCAM) at Yale sponsors courses from across the university to develop unique curricular experiences that activate the center’s creative and technical spaces.
+Through our Sponsored Courses program, the Yale Center for Collaborative Arts and Media (CCAM) hosts courses from across the university, working with them to develop unique curricular experiences that activate our creative spaces and systems.

 Application Process